uscresl/AdaptiveSamplingPOMCP/README.md

 # Adaptive Sampling using POMDPs with Domain-Specific Considerations

-This code is for the paper G. Salhotra*, C. E. Denniston, D. A. Caron and G. S. Sukhatme, "Adaptive Sampling using POMDPs with Domain-Specific Considerations" IEEE International Conference on Robotics and Automation (ICRA), in press
+This code is for the paper G. Salhotra*, C. E. Denniston*, D. A. Caron and G. S. Sukhatme, "Adaptive Sampling using POMDPs with Domain-Specific Considerations" IEEE International Conference on Robotics and Automation (ICRA), in press

+* Equal contribution

 ## Steps
 Prerequisites: pipenv